Worker-driven social responsibility: Campaign for Fair Food and the early development of Worker-driven Social Responsibility (2001-2010)

+Farmworker protest organized by the Coalition of Immokalee Workers in 2013.

 Through a combination of community organizing and a series of community-based labor and hunger strikes aimed at their immediate farm employers in the 1990s, farmworkers associated with the Coalition of Immokalee Workers – a community-based human rights organization located in the farmworker community of Immokalee, Florida -- secured industry-wide pay raises and exposed a series of forced labor operations that resulted in successful prosecutions and the liberation of more than 1,000 farmworkers from extreme exploitation.
 But despite these concrete advances, the CIW's early efforts lacked sufficient power with farms to address issues such as wage theft, sexual assault and abuse, as well as forced labor on a systemic and ongoing basis.

 Placing the abuses they faced in the fields within the context of the globalized supply chains that purchase Florida produce, CIW organizers concluded that the huge multinational corporations at the top of the food system not only benefitted from the poverty and human rights violations experienced by workers in their supply chains, but that their purchasing practices were in fact a major contributing factor to those abuses.
 After investigating the purchasing relationships between Florida tomato growers and large food retailers, the CIW realized that the massive retail food chains were able to leverage their volume purchasing power to demand ever lower prices from their Florida tomato suppliers, and that the downward pressure on prices was in turn translated, year after year, into a concomitant downward pressure on wages and working conditions for farmworkers.
 To address these conditions, the CIW concluded, both growers and megabrands had a responsibility to use their power to ensure dignified conditions for farmworkers.
 In so doing, the CIW located the new form of power that workers in Immokalee had been seeking to redress the imbalance of power at the root of the abuses they faced for years, and they set out on a new organizing path to harness that power through sustained, ongoing agreements with buyers.
 According to Greg Asbed, a co-founder of the CIW:

 We had to take a step back and realize, OK, we've been fighting in Immokalee this whole time.
 But the tomatoes that get picked in the fields don't stay in Immokalee.
 The food system doesn't stop at the growers because the food is consumed.
 We're connected to a bigger world.
 That's when we came out and said, 'Taco Bell makes farmworkers poor.'